Snazzah/slash-create/docs/examples/function.md

 └── package.json
 ```

-Open `index.js` and replace its content by this :
+Open `index.js` and replace its content by this:

 ```js
 const { AzureFunctionServer, SlashCreator } = require('slash-create');